roman-milk/roman-milk.github.io/a-pendant-for-wendy.md

+===

- ****** A Pendant for Wendy ****** bygeronimo_appleby© He was getting there, was so close to the explosion, the surge in his cock threatening to burst out of him in a heavy outpouring of ejaculate when he sensed the door opening.
+He was getting there, was so close to the explosion, the surge in his cock threatening to burst out of him in a heavy outpouring of ejaculate when he sensed the door opening.

  "What?"
 Vince gasped as his head turned and his hands scrabbled at the quilt.